-- 3.5 Overall, what was ring fenced resources to Halton CCG will now sit with Cheshire & Merseyside ICS.
+- 3.4.1 The Section 75 arrangements (an agreement which allows partners (NHS bodies and councils) to contribute to a common fund which can be used to commission health or social care related services) have a local agreement between health and local authority organisations.
+Pre the 1st July 2022 the Joint Working Agreement (JWA) was between the Council and Halton CCG.
+The JWA is in place until 31st March 2023, for the remainder of the term this has been transferred to the ICB and will be renegotiated with a new agreement set out from April 2023. - 3.5 Overall, what was ring fenced resources to Halton CCG will now sit with Cheshire & Merseyside ICS.
 The ICB will want to consider any benefits of commissioning at scale along with ICB delivery and what is appropriate to delegate to place.
 The transition and future arrangements are iterative and evolving however, a consideration for this will be the credibility of the local place based partnership arrangements (One Halton). - 3.6 One Halton, a local partnership (again pre-existing these arrangements) that brings together Halton stakeholders to work collaboratively on health and care arrangements has been evolving for some time to be Halton's place based partnership.
 The place based partnerships future role is to:- - Understand and work with Halton's communities - Join up and co-ordinate services around population needs - Address social and economic factors that influence health and wellbeing (wider determinants of health) - Support quality and sustainability of local services